 Create accessible forms

-Share accessible typeforms
+Share accessible forms

-Typeforms embedded in a web page or launched in an email haven't been tested for accessibility yet, but we're currently working on this.
+Forms embedded in a web page or launched in an email haven't been tested for accessibility yet, but we're currently working on this.

 Use an accessible theme